-Speaker Series - \$2,500 - Work cooperatively with the Olympia Heritage Commission to create a public forum for exploring relevant and timely topics in the humanities, heritage and the arts, through events (up to 2) featuring selected guest speakers.
+Keystone - \$2,500 - Work cooperatively with the Olympia Heritage Commission to create a half-day public forum for exploring relevant and timely ArCH topics in the community.

 4. Planning Context

 Beginning in 2015 the OAC adopted a five-year budget planning horizon to allow a longer look ahead, facilitating planning for prospective capital projects that will be phased over several years, and for ongoing costs associated with others.